Master of Anthropology

 The program is suitable for those who seek academic preparation for a career in a professional area requiring a solid understanding of Anthropology, whether in cultural institutions, the public service, the academy, or elsewhere.
 It is available to qualified applicants from both Australia and overseas.

-The Master of Applied Anthropology and Participatory Development (MAAPD) is a graduate program that provides an understanding of the principal ways in which critical social inquiry and participatory processes can be applied to the management of international development activities.
+The Master of Applied Anthropology and Development (MAAAD) is a graduate program that provides an understanding of the principal ways in which critical social inquiry and participatory processes can be applied to the management of international development activities.
 Particular emphasis is placed on the problems of combining social perspectives and participatory practices with other forms of technical expertise in development work.
 The program is designed for people working in government, and non-government development agencies.
-On completion of the program MAAPD graduates will be better able to manage development projects, including undertaking social assessment and advising on their cultural and social impacts.
+On completion of the program MAAAD graduates will be better able to manage development projects, including undertaking social assessment and advising on their cultural and social impacts.
 The program also offers specializations in Gender and Development, Indigenous Policy, and Conflict and Development.

 The study of what it means to be human can finally be achieved only by exploring both the past and the present of humanity, where aspects of our biology, culture, society, evolution and behaviour are combined.
 As an archaeological and evolutionary science student at ANU, you'll recieve in depth theoretical, field, and laboratory training covering the many ways in which humans have existed as part of past dynamic societies, and thier variation in the modern world.

 Our degrees attract professionals from all backgrounds that relate to the study of humanity, including: professional and academic archaeology, cultural and environmental research management, forensic science, materials science and ecotourism, human biology, physchology and ecology.

 Our unique program can be tailored to suit your career path or research interests, offering you a choice of archaoelogical and evolutionary science specialisations.